Tanz0rz/haxe-fmod/extension/haxe/dsp-plugin-api-guide.md

 ## 18.2.2 Loading the Plug-in in the Game#2
 verdict: bound
-Native only (unsupported in HTML5).
-Returns FMOD's plugin handle, or 0 on failure with the reason in StudioSystem.lastResult().
 ```haxe
 var priority = 0;
 var handle = StudioSystem.loadPlugin("fmod_gain.dll", priority);